 Postcards as the RSVP cards #Invitation Porn#invitations#postcard#rsvp#steal-this-idea August 24 | Megan Finley Horowitz meggyfin "Retroanna" had the great idea to just use the "Love is the new black" Paul Frank postcards as her RSVP cards.
 Can't beat the price: each book includes thirty postcards meaning it would cost about $10 for 120 RSVP postcards!
 And they're super cool looking… And as Retroanna explained: "What I like about postcard RSVP's is that you're recycling, they're inexpensive, and you can find postcard books on practically every theme — vintage, art, architecture, pulp fiction, sex, or politics.
 So, even if you have a country theme, you can also incorporate your secondary theme, like your love of hot rods.
 If nothing else, it beats being boring."
 It's awesome because it's true.
 These are great!
 Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Kimmy & Ramzi's hill country sunset wedding with bells!
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Kimmy & Ramzi's hill country sunset wedding with bells!
 NEXT Capture your beautiful you-ness with LA-based Donald Norris Photography Show/Hide comments [ 14 ] Very neat!
 Reply Those are cool – plus you get them all back in the post!
 We don't really do RSVP cards in the UK, well obviously we RSVP; but I mean as a guest you just buy a card and post it back.
 Reply And of course, for regular sized postcards, postage is cheaper too.
 Woot!
 These are so cute!
 1 agrees Reply I used to collect postcards and my fiance and I are getting married at a summer camp, so we decided to send "postcards from camp" as our Save the Dates (it's our version of a destination wedding — out in the mountains).
 We handwrote all 30 of them, stamped them, and then put them in a padded envelope and sent them to the camp to drop in the mail, so they'd be postmarked from the mountains.
 Total cost: $2.50.
 We have a number of friends who have gone on to frame the postcards (I've got a sweet collection).
 Reply I used postcards from spiritofnashville.com for our save the dates.
 They have different local businesses and landmarks.
 Everyone responded well, those in Nashville and elsewhere.
 Reply We made our own post cards and printed them through over night prints.
 I get discount codes from them all the time so we only ended up spending $20 for 100 cards.
 We did the same thing with our save the dates 🙂 Reply hey! i believe those gorgeous lettering postcards are from a different book from paul frank- they're from illustrator linzie hunter's "secret weapon" postcard book.
 Reply Ooh good call!
 I should add that to the store, too!
 Reply Love the artwork, it's so eye-catching and funky.
 Reply OMG!
 Imagine my surprise at seeing my postcards posted.
 I'm so excited!
 I used two different postcard books, LOVE IS THE NEW BLACK by Paul Frank and SECRET WEAPON BY Linzie Hunter.
 Reply These are so fun!
 Reply We actually used postcards for the invitation.
 On the front we have a picture of the farm where we're getting married and on the back we had the wording with a picture of two peaches (wedding in Georgia) as a background.
 Turned out absolutely lovely- thank you US Post Office! 🙂 1 agrees Reply This is such a stellar idea!
 Postage is less and we can get 100 postcards for $17… Now to decide between vintage DC comics or Pixar…….
 Reply What a great, simple idea!
 Wish I'd thought of that before sending out my digital RSVP requests – we were scrimping on cash but, duh, we could have afforded books of postcards… Reply Join the conversation Cancel Reply Your email address will not be published.
 Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
 No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.